-- behaved in a way that may have harmed a child - behaved towards a child or children in a way that indicates they may pose a risk of harm to children
+- behaved in a way that may have harmed a child; - possibly committed a criminal offence against or related to a child; - behaved towards a child or children in a way that indicates they may pose a risk of harm to children;

-All staff should adhere to the guidance contained in the school's Code of Conduct and Whistleblowing Policy and through Level 2 Safeguarding training.
+• behaved or may have behaved in a way that indicates that they may not be suitable for work with children All staff should adhere to the guidance contained in the school's Code of Conduct and Whistleblowing Policy and through Level 2 Safeguarding training.
 All staff are aware of the Behaviour Policy.

 Allegations made against school staff will be reported to the Head Teacher.
-If the allegation made concerns the Head Teacher, the person receiving the allegation will immediately inform the chair of governors (contactable via the school office) who will consult the LADO as above, without notifying the Head Teacher first.
+If the allegation made concerns the Head Teacher, the person receiving the allegation will immediately inform the chair of governors (contactable via the school office) who will consult the LADO Service as above, without notifying the Head Teacher first.

-BINS will follow the London child protection procedures for managing allegations against staff London child protection procedures: allegations and procedures set out in Keeping Children Safe in Education 2019
+BINS will follow the London child protection procedures for managing allegations against staff London child protection procedures: allegations and procedures set out in Keeping Children Safe in Education 2022